 Also, beware of the local tourist tax you have to pay during check-in.
 Hotwire does not include tourist tax on its price.
 I ended up paying 15 USD for a group of three.

 As for accommodation in Kyiv, we went with booking.com.
 We knew that last-minute deals on Hotwire will be way too overpriced.
 On booking.com, we found a pretty good deal Hotel Lukyanovski.
 A 3-star hotel near the subway, 24 h reception, and a free coffee for as much as 150 USD for 3 nights.

 My conclusion about getting accommodation in Ukraine is simple.
 If you plan to stay for more than one-two nights in any city and want to increase the chance of pulling her home, then book an apartment or a hook up friendly hotel.
 When the girl is interested, she will always ask about your place and how close it is to her home.
 She is probing, if it will be safe and comfortable to stay with you overnight.
 She doesn’t want to do it in the hostel’s kitchen or bathroom.

 Landing in Odessa

 We had crazy high expectations before landing in Odessa.
-Most travel guides describe Odessa as a number one choice for beaches and party.
+Most travel guides describe Odessa as the number one choice for beaches and parties.
 A place, where Russian elites go in Summer to show off their devushkas.
 We imagined it would be a clean, modern beach town comparable to other popular destinations in Eastern Europe, such as Varna.

 It became obvious, that Odessa is not a popular destination for solo tourist or backpacker groups.
-There were no English signs, that would lead you from airport to connecting bus/tram station.
+There were no English signs, that would lead you from the airport to the connecting bus/tram station.